-In this executive summary, the panel presents the main considerations which led to the assessment of the quality of the Master Anthropology and Development Studies programme of Radboud University, which has been assessed according to the standards of the limited framework, as laid down in the NVAO Assessment framework for the higher education accreditation system of the Netherlands, as published on 20 December 2016 (Staatscourant nr.
+In this executive summary, the panel presents the main considerations which led to the assessment of the quality of the Bachelor Cultural Anthropology and Development Sociology programme of Radboud University, which has been assessed according to the standards of the limited framework, as laid down in the NVAO Assessment framework for the higher education accreditation system of the Netherlands, as published on 20 December 2016 (Staatscourant nr.
 69458).

 The programme objectives are sound.
 The programme covers subjects in this domain broadly.
 The panel appreciates the interdisciplinary character of the programme, allowing students to be educated in both the anthropology and development studies disciplines.
-The panel welcomes the programme being focused on subjects of cultural diversity and inequality and more specifically on different forms of solidarity.
+The panel also welcomes the programme being focused on subjects of cultural diversity and inequality.
 The panel supports the strong research-orientation of the programme.
 The programme objectives are up-to-date.